Amex Card Combos to Maximize Membership Rewards Earnings for Minimal Fees Amex Card Combos to Maximize Membership Rewards Earnings for Minimal Fees

 The good news is that Amex offers more cards that earn its in-house rewards than the competition, so you have plenty of opportunities to pocket a substantial balance of Membership Rewards points.

 Unlike building out an Ultimate Rewards earning combo of cards, there is no 5/24 policy restricting Amex card applications.
-If we had to nail down the order to apply for different card combos, we’d recommend filling out your UR earning cards before putting together an Amex combo like the above.
+If we had to nail down the order to apply for different card combos, we’d recommend filling out your UR earning cards before putting together an Amex combo like the one above.

 Final Thoughts